 - Sight: There are so many possibilities.
 Watch a favorite movie, read books, magazines, a short poem, or explore interesting websites on the computer or tablet.
 Other options include sitting together and observing what’s happening outside the window, going for drive, and drawing doodles or using coloring books.

-- Sound: Play music and videos or sing together.
+- Sound: Listen to a short podcast here.
+Play music and videos or sing together.
 Dance if you both can as a way to stay active!
-Here is a list of the 50 best karaoke songs.
+Here’s a great video to start.
+And a list of the 50 best karaoke songs.